 Nørreport Station, Copenhagen

-The project fell into three sub-projects: the urban space sub-project with new designs of the station forecourt and buildings, pavings and surfacings, bicycle parking, access and traffic arrangements; modernization of the platform for long-distance trains; and concrete renovation of the bridge structures supporting the ground above the station.
-The needs of vulnerable road users were generally prioritized via rerouting and reducing vehicular traffic.
-Key values were urban life, passenger flow, wayfinding and accessibility.
+The project fell into three sub-projects: The urban space sub-project with new designs of the station forecourt and buildings, pavings and surfacings, bicycle parking, access and traffic arrangements; the modernization of the platform for long-distance trains; and the renovation of the concrete structures above the underground platforms.
+Gottlieb Paludan Architects was involved in all three sub-projects and coordinated many different aspects of the project.

 - Turning Denmark's busiest traffic hub into an attractive urban space.